Atiu: Demographics

-Each of the five villages in Atiu – visitors may not distinguish one from the other – has a meeting house which is very important to them.
-They are well maintained and the villagers have pride in them.
-In these houses they conduct village meetings and community functions like welcoming and feeding visitors, selling of products.
-Educational courses are conducted in these houses and when a big group from overseas visit they could be accommodated in here for the time they are on the island.
+Each of the five villages in Atiu has a meeting house for their community.
+In these houses they conduct village meetings and community functions like welcoming and feeding visitors, or selling of products.
+Educational courses are conducted in these houses and when a group from overseas visit they are often allowed to stay in the meeting house.

 Administratively, the small uninhabited island of Takutea, now a bird sanctuary, is considered part of Atiu.

 Culture

 The Atiuans call themselves Toke-enua no Enuamanu ("worms of Enuamanu") because they were born on Atiu and hope to be buried there.
 There was once a custom on Atiu similar to that of New Zealand Māori of burying a newborn child's placenta under a newly planted tree.
 This is the origin of the Atiuan saying: "We come from the land and go back to the land."

 96% of the population identify themselves as Cook Islanders.
 49.6% identify themselves as affiliated with the Cook Islands Christian Church, 21.3% as Roman Catholic, and 13.9% as Seventh-day Adventist.

 A local custom is the tumunu or bush beer party.
 Brewing was introduced to the island by whalers, but the consumption of alcohol was banned by the missionaries and remained illegal until the 1980s, leading to a culture of secret brewing in the jungle.
 Originally organised as a secret society, the tumunu is now marketed as a tourism experience.